Table of contents

 If you are a person that loves dim lighting, I would advise you to change this habit.
 It’s for your good.
 Carpet beetles love dark places.
 A minimally lit home is an ideal habitat for them.

 That is why it is viable to open your curtains during the daytime.
 Let the natural light in.
-In evening times, turn sufficient lights on according to your feasibility.
+In the evening times, turn sufficient lights on according to your feasibility.

 Adult carpet beetles feed on pollen and nectar.
 They can naturally be found in flowery plants that you might bring in your home.
 They also cling on to animals’ fur.
 You should make sure your pets are groomed regularly.